 As a component of the Division of Undergraduate Studies Tutoring Services, the Campus Academic Resource Program (CARP) has been providing tutorial and academic support services for the student population of San Francisco State University (SF State) since 1998.
 CARP provides these services primarily for undergraduate students, placing a special emphasis on those who are underrepresented, first generation college students, and those impacted by Executive Order 665..

 In order to address the demands and schedules of students, CARP has filled an important void in the spectrum of academic support services provided by the university.
 CARP is the only evening academic support program on campus open to all SF State students.
-By establishing evening tutorial hours, CARP staff members have been able to help students who have commitments during the day and can only receive tutoring in the evening.
-CARP is also the only academic support program that provides services for students enrolled during the summer sessions.
+By offering evening tutorial hours, CARP staff members have been able to help students who have commitments during the day and can only receive tutoring in the evening.
+Additionally, CARP is also the only academic support program that provides services for students enrolled during the summer sessions.